A State-Mandated Public Agency Established to Regulate the Boundaries of Cities & Special Districts

 The LAFCO of Monterey County is composed of seven regular Commissioners: two members from the Board of Supervisors; two representatives from the cities within Monterey County; one public member; and two Independent Special District Members.
 There are four alternate Commissioners, which reflect the above membership categories.

 Regular LAFCO meetings are generally scheduled for 4:00 pm, on the fourth Monday of each month, in the Monterey County Government Center, 168 W. Alisal St. 1st Floor, in Salinas.
-A full list of regular meeting dates, for the year, are listed under "Meetings & Broadcasts" button.

 If your proposal is considered routine and is non-controversial, processing time is approximately 3 to 4 months after a complete set of application materials have been submitted to the LAFCO office.
 More complex proposals may take additional time to process.